Fire and rescue services

 More information:

-You don't need to declare it if you're travelling to or from another EU country.
+No declaration is needed when travelling to or from another EU country.

 Turkish-Cypriot authorities in the north issue residence permits, identity cards and other documents.
 The Republic of Cyprus and other countries may not recognise these documents.